golevelup/nestjs/packages/discovery/README.md

 }
 ```

-This gives access to the (singleton) `instance` of the matching provider or controller created by the NestJS Dependency Injection container as well as the `classType` which is the class constructor function.
+This gives access to the (singleton) `instance` of the matching provider or controller created by the NestJS Dependency Injection container.

+The `injectType` can contain the constructor function of the provider token if it is provided as an @Injectable class.
+In the case of custom providers, this value will either contain the type of the factory function that created the dependency, or undefined if a value was directly provided with `useValue`.

+The `dependencyType` is a shortcut to retrieve the constructor function of the actual provided dependency itself.
+For @Injectable providers/controllers this will simply be the decorated class but for dyanmic providers it will return the constructor function of whatever dependency was actually returned from `useValue` or `useFactory`.

 It also provides the string based name for convenience.
 A `DiscoveredClass` contains a `parentModule` which provides the same set of information for the `@Module` class that the dependency was discovered in.

 When querying for methods on `providers` or `controllers` the following interface is returned: